- About JCC Menu

 FERPA laws enable Jefferson Community College to disclose student educational records to school officials with legitimate educational interests without student consent.

-A school official is defined as a person employed by the College; a person with whom or a company with which the College has contracted (such as, but not limited to, educational institutions, attorneys, auditors, or other educational institutions); a person serving on the Board of Trustees; or a student serving on an official committee (such as a disciplinary or grievance committee).
+A school official is defined as a person employed by Jefferson Community College or State University of New York Administration; a person with whom or a company with which the College has contracted (such as, but not limited to, attorneys, auditors, or other educational institutions); a person serving on the Board of Trustees; or a student serving on an official committee (such as a disciplinary or grievance committee).

 A school official has a legitimate educational interest if the official needs to review the educational record in order to fulfill his or her professional responsibilities.